Peer review

 Change made in the manuscript:

-This information has been added to the Methods section, page X, lines Y–Z.
+This change has been added to the [section name], page X, lines Y–Z.

 Core message